-JobHire.ai is one of the more visible AI auto-apply tools — strong organic search presence, set-and-forget model, paid subscription.
+JobHire.ai is one of the more visible AI auto-apply tools — strong organic search presence, set-and-forget model, subscription-based checkout.
 They've built a real product.

 Sorce is the newer entrant out of Y Combinator F25 — iOS-first, swipe-driven, free for 40 applications a day.
 Different shape, same category.
 Here's how they compare.